mattermost/mattermost-handbook/operations/operations/README.md

 Documentation is like the policy manual for a company.
 As much as possible, document things publicly.

-- Product Documentation - docs.mattermost.com - Make product documentation as public as possible.
+- **Product Documentation** - docs.mattermost.com - Make product documentation as public as possible.

-- Operating Documentation - handbook.mattermost.com - Document our internal processes and operations.
+- **Operating Documentation** - handbook.mattermost.com - Document our internal processes and operations.

-- Mattermost.com -mattermost.com - Document our customer-facing information
+- **Mattermost.com** - mattermost.com - Document our customer-facing information.